PrawnMan/HdmiPi-Streaming/README.md

 ```

 The last listing is what we're interested in.
 Make a quick note of where the device is (in my case **/dev/video0**) The next step will indicate how to decide between video0 and video1.
-Type in
+Type in `v4l2-ctl -d /dev/video0 --list-formats-ex`

 ```
 pi@capturepi:~ $ v4l2-ctl -d /dev/video0 --list-formats-ex